Ferrari earnings surge back to growth in second quarter

 Ferrari posted first-half profits of 412 million euros, up from 175 million euros in the same period last year.

-On the strength of the earnings, Ferrari raised its forecast on industrial free cash flow to about 450 million euros, up from 350 million euros.
+On the strength of the earnings, Ferrari raised its forecast to 450 million euros in cash by the end of the year, up from 350 million euros.